epfl-ada/ada-2021-project-teamphilippe/README.md

 - Aggregate the stock values of Tesla by month (to be verified).
 - Plots the relations of the stock values and the evolution of the opinions about Elon Musk and also the number of quotes made about him during each month.
+- Try to identify specific authors (or group of authors) whose opinions influence a lot the future stock prices of e.g. Tesla.
 - Differentiate the quotes talking about Tesla/SpaceX vs Elon Musk itself.
 Determine whether the opinions in each of these groups evolve similarly over time.

 ## Additional datasets

-In addition to the given dataset, we will use Wikidata parquet file provided in order to extract information about the quoter from the Quotebank dataset (for instance the age, sex and origin).
+In addition to the given dataset, we will use:
+- Wikidata parquet file provided in order to extract information about quoters from the Quotebank dataset (for instance the age, sex and origin).
+- A dataset of stock prices coming from nasdaq.com (for instance [for Tesla](https://www.nasdaq.com/market-activity/stocks/tsla/historical)) for each company owned by Elon Musk.

 ## Methods